tseemann/berokka/README.md

 * `overhang=N` - informs that N bp were trimmed off
 * `len=N` - the new contig length if it was present (Canu adds this)
 * `suggestCircular=yes` if the `no` version was present (Canu adds this)
+* `class=replicon` if the `class=contig` was present *and* we circularised

+### Options

+* `--filter <FASTA>` allows you to remove contigs which match 50% of sequences in this file.
+Berokka comes with the standard Pacbio control sequence.
+You can provide your own FASTA file using this option.
+If you want to disable filtering, use `--filter 0`.

+* `--readlen LENGTH` can be used for datasets that won't seem to circularise.
+It affects the length of the match it attempts to make using BLAST.

+* `--noanno` will ensure that the FASTA descriptions are not altered between the input and output FASTA files.

+* `--keepfiles` and `--debug` are primarily for use by the developer.

 ## Etymology